-Today’s episode details my 8 tips for helping you develop a snack strategy that will help your child eat nutritiously at snack time and better regulate his overall appetite and eating.Snacks...we love them and we hate them.
+Today’s episode details my 8 tips for helping you develop a snack strategy that will help your child eat nutritiously and better regulate his overall appetite and eating.Snacks...we love them and we hate them.
 8 Tips to Help Your Child Snack Better.
 Click To Tweet

 - Which 3 nutrients are good at satisfying and inducing fullness

-- Why the timing of snacks is a big part of their success
+- Why the timing is a big part of success

-- Why the way snacks are offered may contribute to their overeating
+- Why the way you offer them may contribute to overeating

 - How to keep your child guessing, interested and nourished with snacks

 - Clever ways to serve snacks that make them more of an event and more appealing

 - The one rule that will change everything

 - How to make them more nutritious and a contributor to your child’s nutritional needs